 Those of you who have a percentile below 70 and are feeling bad about same, try viewing what 70 percentile means from a different lens.

-What does 25 marks in a section mean?
+What do 25 marks in a section mean?

 - Approximately 12-13 attempts with 9-10 questions correct.

-So, on average to get a 70 percentile you will be leaving more questions than you will be attempting or in other words you will be attempting very judiciously.
+So, on average to get to the 75th percentile you will be leaving more questions than you will be attempting or in other words, you will be attempting very judiciously.

 A reasonably reliable estimate of how many questions you should be attempting in each section on the SimCATs to scale different percentile levels is given in the table below.